hima-97/ECG-Arrhythmia-Classification/README.md

 These encompass the total duration of the QRS complex, its width at half and a quarter of its peak value, and the distance between the Q wave peak and the S wave peak, shedding light on the morphology of each heartbeat.

 * Normalized QRS Temporal Features:
-Similar to heart rate features, these QRS temporal characteristics are normalized against their average values in the last 32 beats.
+The QRS temporal features are normalized against their average values in the last 32 beats.

 * Hermite Basis Function (HBF) Coefficients:
-Utilizing Hermite polynomials of degrees 3, 4, and 5, we decompose each beat segment into a series of orthogonal polynomials.
+Utilizing Hermite polynomials of degrees 3, 4, and 5, each beat segment is decomposed into a series of orthogonal polynomials.
 These coefficients effectively summarize the waveform's characteristics, capturing subtle variations indicative of different arrhythmias.
 Each beat segment is analyzed using the hermfit function in Python, generating coefficients that represent the ECG waveform's characteristics.

 * Discrete Wavelet Transform (DWT) Coefficients:
-We apply DWT using the db1 wavelet at three levels of decomposition.
+DWT is applied here, using the ```db1``` wavelet at three levels of decomposition.
 This multi-resolution analysis dissects the ECG signal into various frequency bands, enabling detailed examination of specific signal characteristics.
 The ECG signal is decomposed into different frequency bands, facilitating the analysis of time-varying characteristics of the ECG waveform.

 * Higher Order Statistics (HOS) Features:
 Including third and fourth-order cumulants like kurtosis and skewness, HOS features provide a deeper understanding of the signal's shape and distribution, especially in the context of heart rhythm irregularities.
-Calculating kurtosis and skewness within specific intervals around the R peak, we gain insights into the signal distribution's asymmetry and 'tailedness'.
+Calculating kurtosis and skewness within specific intervals around the R peak, insights into the signal distribution's asymmetry and 'tailedness' are gained.

 * Euclidean Distances:
-We measure the Euclidean distances between the R peak and four strategically chosen points in the ECG waveform.
-These distances quantify the variations in the waveform relative to the R peak, offering insights into the heart's electrical activity.
-These are calculated between the R peak and four points in the ECG segment, highlighting amplitude variations relative to the R peak.
+Euclidean distances are calculated between the R peak and four strategically selected points within the ECG waveform.
+This calculation quantifies waveform variations in relation to the R peak, providing valuable insights into the heart's electrical patterns.
+These distances, measured from the R peak to four specific points in the ECG segment, effectively highlight the amplitude differences relative to the R peak.

 * Heartbeat Amplitude Features:
 These features include the amplitude differences between various wave peaks (P, Q, R, S), providing an understanding of the electrical forces generated by the heart.
-Fiducial points, including the peaks of the P, Q, R, S waves, are identified through inflection points in the ECG signal.
+Fiducial points, including the peaks of the
+P, Q, R, S waves, are identified through inflection points in the ECG signal.
 The differences in amplitude between these points are critical in analyzing the signal morphology.
 In cases where the QRS complex exhibits complex morphology, the maximum signal value within a 100 ms window around the annotated R peak (𝑄𝑅𝑆𝑚𝑎𝑥) serves as a reference for accurately identifying the R peak.
 This adaptation is crucial for ensuring the reliability of feature extraction, especially in abnormal heartbeats.

     A detailed explanation of the algorithm used to extract the key fiducial points from each heartbeat heartbeat amplitude features is available [here](https://github.com/hima-97/ECG-Arrhythmia-Classification/blob/master/src/heartbeat_amplitude_features.txt).